 Instead of blowing up all my balloons at once and then arranging them, I like to blow the balloons up as I go.
 I do this for two reasons: I waste fewer balloons and I don’t run the risk of the balloons attracting dog hair or lint off the floor.
 Hairy balloons are not a good look.

-Start by blowing up an odd number of your 18” balloons first.
+Start by blowing up an odd number of your large balloons (18”) first.
 I usually start with 3.
 Then arrange them on the balloon tape spaced equally apart.
-Repeat this process for your 12” balloons.
+Do this by inserting the balloon knot into the small hole of the balloon tape/strip.
+Repeat this process for your medium balloons (12”).
 I think I started with 5 of each color.
 Don’t overthink balloon placement too much.
 I usually don’t start adjusting until the garland is hung up on the wall.

 Hang your garland